 • Consolidation means placing all of your current loans into one big loan.
 Doing this typically extends your loan term so that your monthly payment is lowered.
 The problem with consolidating student loans is that it could mean you wind up paying additional interest.
 This is because when you consolidate multiple federal student loans, you’re given a new, fixed interest rate that’s the weighted average of the rates from the loans being consolidated.

 Refinancing (as opposed to consolidating) your school loans may be a good option if you have high-interest, unsubsidized Direct Loans, Graduate PLUS loans, and/or private loans.
-Refinancing your existing loans with a longer term can reduce your monthly payments.
+One of the advantages of refinancing student loans with a longer term can reduce your monthly payments.
 Alternatively, you may be able to lower your interest rate or shorten your term.

 Before you apply for that refinancing plan, it’s a good idea to check your credit score, as it is an important factor that lenders consider.
 Many lenders require a score of 650 or higher.
 If yours falls below that, you may consider a cosigner on the loan.